texstudio-org/texstudio/utilities/manual/source/configuration.md

 ![Highlight Colors](images/configure_syntaxhighlighting.png)

 ## Configuring GUI scaling
 When using TexStudio with high-resolution monitors, aspects of the GUI may be too small or large for personal taste.
-TexStudio allows to scale the upper toolbar, the central (secondary) toolbar, the embedded pdf viewer toolbar and the symbol grid of the symbol panel indepedently.
+TexStudio allows to scale the upper toolbar, the central (secondary) toolbar, the embedded pdf viewer toolbar and the symbol grid of the symbol panel independently.
 The change is performed immediately so that the result can be observed directly.

 ![GUI scaling](images/configure_guiscaling.png)